-If you’re training for less than an hour at a low intensity, Nutrition - Weight Loss water after a workout.
+If you’re training for less than an hour at a low intensity, or both.
+And to do this you don’t necessarily need a water after a workout.
 But for those of us who are exercising for longer bouts of time, drinking water isn’t enough to replenish all of the electrolytes lost during a hard workout.

 Fortunately, you can eat whole foods with electrolytes to replenish your body of the nutrients it needs and aid muscle and nerve functions necessary for athletic performance.